 Looking for Good NREMT Remedial Training?

 Spend 10 sessions with Limmer Education Chief Learning Officer and textbook author Dan Limmer to ensure your success on the NREMT and beyond.
-You’ll get an in-depth but easy-to-follow review of the EMT scope of practice, while meeting the requirements for 24 hour remediation/refresher required by the NREMT after a third unsuccessful attempt.
+You’ll get an in-depth but easy-to-follow review of the EMT or AEMT scope of practice, while meeting the requirements for 24-hour or 36-hour remediation/refresher required by the NREMT after a third unsuccessful attempt.

-Get the Most Out of Your EMT Remedial Course
+Get the Most Out of Your EMT or AEMT Remedial Course

 The Right Course